opensourcegrappler/pygame-screen-record/README.md

 #Screen record your PyGame

-This is a simple script for using Ffmpeg to screen capture a python application.
+This is a simple script for using Ffmpeg to screen capture a PyGame application.
 Unfortunately no audio recording is included...sorry.

 Some further description of the code is provided